LaunchMenu/LaunchMenu/docs/Planning.md

     - Items will have bindings to action handlers.
     - The binding contains item specific data to be used on execution.
     - Either actions or action handlers can be called on a set of items
-    - LM has a couple of built-in actions:
+    - LM has a couple of built-in actions.
         - onCursor: Called when item becomes cursor or stops being cursor
         - onSelect: Called when item is selected or stops being selected
         - onExecute: Called when item was selected and is either clicked again or EXECUTE_KEY button is pressed.